SkillandThrill/HTML-CSS-Projects/README.md

 4.creating Contact us form
 created contact us form with HTML and CSS gave the responsivness to the page with media queries. used flex properties for aligning the contents.

+5.Loader Animation
+creating a loader animation with HTML and CSS

 ////////////////
 https://github.com/GauravR02/HTML-CSS-Projects.git